NickGrunert/master-thesis/modules/02_algorithm.typ

     This algorithm functions independently of the specific input data, thereby eliminating the need for adjustments.
     This process is achieved through the analysis of the derivatives of each surface in all directions, including the x, y, and magnitude values.
     In each of these directions, the algorithm seeks to identify regions exhibiting approximately constant or close values.
-    These regions will henceforth be designated as plateaus, as visualizing the data reveals the ideal representation of a perfect surface.
+    These regions will henceforth be designated as plateaus, as visualising the data reveals the ideal representation of a perfect surface.
     The final result will be a score between 0 and 1 for each surface, which itself is an equal-valued combination of the three directions.

     A failsafe has been incorporated to address the issue of surfaces exhibiting characteristics indicative of undersegmentation, such as the presence of multiple plateaus indicating a merge of at least two surfaces into a single one.